sjmoller/check_netatmo/README.md

    Read options from an ini file.
 See http://nagiosplugins.org/extra-opts for usage and examples.
  -a, --attribute {attr}->{attr}
+ -L, --label check_mk_service_label
+   When used as a check_mk_agent plugin, use -L to specify check_mk format and service name.
  -w, --warning INT:INT
  -c, --critical INT:INT
  -T, --timestamp